DamianFijal/Project-Screentime/README.md

 Smartphones.

-Our way to be connected with outside world.
+Our way to be connected with the outside world.

 First iPhone was released in 2007 and Android smartphone followed a year later.
 Throughout the years smartphones evolved immensely and the purpose of the phones changed significantly.